AnishBramha/pril/README.md

 # The `PRiL` Text Editor

-`PRiL` is a free and open source text editor developed using the wxWidgets GUI library in C++.
+`PRiL` is a free and open source text editor developed using the `wxWidgets` GUI library in `C++`.
 It supports both text and markdown formats and runs on all major platforms (Linux, macOS and Windows).

 ## Contribution
 Pull requests are welcome!
 Please contribute to improve this project and provide suggestions by raising issues.